Cloud-gaming:Analysis of Google Stadia traffic: Stadia traffic

 \section{Stadia traffic}

-This, and the next Sections, focus on the analysis of Stadia traffic.
-The main goal is to identify the main characteristics of Stadia traffic, and determine how it changes for different games, video codecs and video resolutions.
-Moreover, we will also focus on how Stadia adapts its traffic to different and changing network conditions.

 In this Section, we first determine the traffic share between RTP, DTLS and STUN streams, showing that, as expected, in terms of network utilization, only RTP traffic is relevant.
 We also evidence the existence of temporal patterns in the generated traffic, as well as the existing correlation between downlink and uplink streams.
 We finally delve in the packet size, inter-packet time and traffic load characteristics.
+Starting with this Section we will focus on the three main games mentioned in Section \ref{sec:exp}: Tomb Raider, Thumper and Spitlings.